amaWalkers Camino

 • An experienced Group Leader accompanies the group, making all land arrangements including taxis to train and bus stations, to and from hotels, accommodation, private coaches when required and luggage transfers.

-• Orientation get-together: Your group leader will meet you at the hotel in the afternoon when you arrive at your start.
+• Orientation get-together: Your group leader will meet you at the hotel in the afternoon when you arrive at your hotel.
 She will welcome the group at an orientation get-together where you will receive a Pilgrim Pack containing a credencial (Pilgrim's passport) a Michelin map guide book (for Spain), walking notes with an itinerary, details of all your accommodation, luggage tags and a few other goodies.
 From time to time she will call for an evening get-together to confirm travel arrangements for the following day

 • Luggage Transfers between overnight accommodation.